YashAnalyst47/Flipkart---SQL-project/README.md

 ## SQL Queries & Analysis

-The `queries.sql` file contains all SQL queries developed for this project.
+The `Analysis.sql` file contains all SQL queries developed for this project.
 Each query corresponds to a business problem and demonstrates skills in SQL syntax, data filtering, aggregation, grouping, and ordering.

 ---